aelhirach/aelhirach/README.md

 About
 -----

-I'm EL HIRACH ABDERRAZZAK, an IT industrial engineer (comparable to Master’s Degree in Computer Science), i'm working as Web & Mobile Engineer originally from Morroco 🇲🇦 but have been living in the beautiful city of Brussels 🇧🇪 since 2012, i'am also interested in Video streaming & TV production technologies, specially the A/V transcoding & professional codecs.
+I'm EL HIRACH ABDERRAZZAK, an IT industrial engineer (comparable to Master’s Degree in Computer Science), I'm working as Web & Mobile Engineer originally from Morroco 🇲🇦 but have been living in the beautiful city of Brussels 🇧🇪 since 2012, I'am also interested in Video streaming & TV production technologies, especially the A/V transcoding & professional codecs.
 I like also staying up to date about aeronautics digital technologies and crash investigations.
 Sometimes I'am also cooking (to be accurate trying) and sometimes it turns out to be awesome 😋 , and lastly I'm a good football goalkeeper 🥅 ⚽ .